prepress preflight checklist

-Getting Your Project Ready for Printing: A Prepress Digital File Checklist
+Getting Your Project Ready for Printing: A Print Production Checklist

-If you’re using a professional online printing service, most likely you’ll be submitting your design to be printed in a digital file.
+If you’re using a professional online printing service, most likely you’ll be submitting your design to be printed in a digital file so you will need a print production checklist for guidence.

 However, there is nothing worse than seeing a perfect project on your computer screen only to receive a printed project that looks different.